leolian003/leolian003.github.io/_pages/about.md

 ### Website's name

-Confidence Interval matters way more than point estimate!
-And few people care about it!
+Confidence Interval matters way more than point estimate, everyone in the field should be aware of it!